YZ-Tian/YZ-Tian.github.io/README.md

   - 🎓 Bachelor of Science (Science Degree) in Bioinformatics (Major)
   - 📖 Minor in Computer Science and Technology (Engineering Degree)
   - Relevant Courses:
-    - 🧬 Bioinformatics: R Programming, Linux, Genomics Data Analysis(To Be Taken), Proteomics(To Be Taken), CADD((To Be Taken)
+    - 🧬 Bioinformatics: R Programming, Linux, Cell Biology , Biochemistry, CADD (To Be Taken)
     - 💻 Computer Science: Data Structure, Discrete Mathematics, Machine Learning(To Be Taken), Algorithm Design(To Be Taken)